Bell Inequality in the Holographic EPR Pair: Conclusion and Discussions

-Another interesting direction is the decoherence of the EPR pair in the environment.
+In this paper we are only work with the holographic model of an EPR pair.
+For future work, it is interesting to consider the back reaction by the measurements and see whether the effective wormhole on the worldsheet is broken due to the energy injected by measurements.
+This might provide an opportunity to study the ``wave function collapse" typically used to describe how measurements change the states.
+Another interesting topic is the decoherence of the EPR pair in the environment.
 If the environmental effect can be described by thermal fluctuations, then we can add a black hole to the bulk of our model.
-When the distance of the EPR pair increases with time, the ER bridge also approaches the black brane horizon and then enters the horizon~\cite{Dominguez:2008vd}.
-We expect the ER bridge breaks after it enters the horizon which might shed light on the decoherence process in the boundary field theory.
+When the distance between the particles in the EPR pair increases with time, the effective wormhole on the worldsheet also approaches the black brane horizon and then enters the horizon~\cite{Dominguez:2008vd}.
+We expect the string breaks after it enters the horizon which might shed light on the decoherence process in the boundary field theory.
+For the current holographic model of EPR pair we studied, the SK correlators will vanish in the limit of zero acceleration $a\to 0$ and there is no ``effective ER bridge'' on the worldsheet anymore.
+Although this does not necessarily contradict with the ER=EPR conjecture, since there may exists an ER bridge of the other sort for this static EPR pair.